 Laws pertaining to estate planning dictate how someone’s property is distributed after death.
 Estate planning paralegals spend their time drafting living wills, meeting with clients to establish powers of attorney, and facilitating the communication and paperwork that occurs when someone dies.

 There are a few key terms that an estate planning paralegal should be familiar with, such as intestate, probate, real property, inheritance, trusts, wills, and living wills.
 Once you fully understand these terms and the laws applicable to them, they become much easier to use in the court of law.

-A career as an estate planning paralegal will oftentimes overlap into other areas of law like real estate, elder law, and family law.
+A career as an estate-planning paralegal will oftentimes overlap with other areas of law like real estate, elder law, and family law.
 The estate planning paralegal plays a crucial role in communicating with all parties involved in the case.
 Estate planning paralegals are many times found working in the probate court as well.
 Their duties will usually include establishing and maintaining contact with clients and assessing their financial situations.
 Other duties include preparing documents, filling out probate forms, collecting and liquidating assets of the deceased, reviewing creditor’s claims, and doing estate tax returns.

-It’s important to understand that as an estate planning paralegal, you will most times be the go-to source for communication between clients and the entities involved in their cases.
+It’s important to understand that as an estate-planning paralegal, you will most times be the go-to source for communication between clients and the entities involved in their cases.
 And not only will you communicate verbally, but you will also communicate in person.

 How to Become an Estate Planning Paralegal?

 Successful paralegals these days have a degree or certificate in paralegal studies.
 These credentials can be earned in anywhere from six to 24+ months.
 Those wanting to become an estate planning paralegal should ask teachers and professors about courses in estate planning.
 There are lots of courses available.